 As an Afroboricua, Tatiana names Julia de Burgos as her greatest inspiration, but also notes the works of Zora Neale Hurston, Claudia Rankine, and Esmeralda Santiago, among others, as her gumbo recipe for creative backboards.
 All, being writers born into the minority, were still able to dance past all limitations with a fierce grace solidifying them into the literary hall of fame.
 For Tatiana, the underrepresented need to be heard, the perspective of people of color is vital, and the perspective of women is crucial.
 Above all things, the perspective of the marginalized is necessary and this is what truly wakes the muse in her work.

 Tatiana graduated with a B.A. in English Literature and a minor in American Studies from the University of Maryland, Baltimore County (UMBC).
-She is a VONA/Voices Alumna having studied under award-winning poet Willie Perdomo.
-Tatiana has been published in Pool Poetry, Spillwords, The Acentos Review, A Gypsy's Library, and Here Comes Everyone: East & West Issue.
-She mainly performs in the greater Washington D.C. area, but has also shared her work throughout the continental United States and the Dominican Republic.
-She is currently working on her first collection of poetry Coconut Curls y Café con Leche.
+She is a VONA/Voices Alumna having studied under award-winning poets Willie Perdomo and Danez Smith.
+Tatiana has been published in Queen Mob’s Teahouse, The Acentos Review, A Gypsy's Library, and Here Comes Everyone among other publications.
+She currently performs, facilitates workshops, and hosts events in the greater Washington D.C. area, having previously done so in New York, Miami, Philadelphia, Puerto Rico, and the Dominican Republic, including venues such as New York University, The Kennedy Center, and The Howard Theatre.
+Tatiana is the author of Coconut Curls y Café con Leche.